Effects of the kinetic energy in heat for overdamped systems: Harmonic system

 In the asymptotic time limit of the system, we can recover an analytical solution by noticing that

 which gives an exponential distribution for the heat distribution

-A different result is that the Bessel function obtained in \cite{imparato_work_2007}, $P_{\text{Imparato}}(Q) \sim K_0( T^{-1}|Q|) $.
+A result different from the Bessel function obtained in \cite{imparato_work_2007}, $P_{\text{Imparato}}(Q) \sim K_0( T^{-1}|Q|) $.
 Moreover, this asymptotic heat distribution is the same asymptotic distribution of the harmonic case in the underdamped regime \cite{paraguassu_heat_2021_2}.
 Therefore, in the asymptotic limit, the heat distribution is the same for underdamped and overdamped systems in a harmonic potential.